ifeatukelly/content-ops-starter/content/pages/index.md

         title: Christ
         subtitle: '"Our foundation is Jesus"'
         text: >
-          Jesus is at the heart of what we do.
-We want to share the love of Christ with those in need.
+          Everything we do is rooted in the Gospel.
+Christ's love compels us to serve, bringing hope to those in need through both spiritual and practical support.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark